Mindmesh is built from the ground up with privacy and security in mind.

 What data does Mindmesh collect ?

 When creating an account, Mindmesh collects your first and last name, email address, and profile picture if applicable.
-Your personal data, including your email, is safely stored and used only on a per-need basis to make Mindmesh function optimally for you and your team.In particular, your email is only used to identify you across the various software connected to Mindmesh, and to send you updates relevant to your Mindmesh account.
+Your personal data, including your email, is safely stored and used only on a per-need basis to make Mindmesh function optimally for you and your team.In particular, your email is only used to identify you across the various software connected to Mindmesh, and to send you updates relevant to your Mindmesh account including targeted messages based on your usage.
 We will never communicate your email (or any of your personal data) to third parties for commercial purposes.
 See below ("How does Mindmesh use personal data?") for additional information.
 When connecting integrations, Mindmesh may collect additional personal data in the form of content (tasks, issues, documents, ...) and user information (see exhaustive details below in Data from Integrations).
 When visiting the Mindmesh Website and App, Mindmesh collects usage data (which may include browser and device information) which is sent to our partners Mixpanel and Hotjar for analytics purposes (it allows us to understand the usage of Mindmesh and improve the platform).
 We will never sell your data or let it be used by other companies, people or entities except Mindmesh.

 Data from Integrations